Preheat the oven to 350°. Line a 12-cup muffin tin with paper or foil liners.

 In a medium bowl, whisk the flour with the cornstarch, baking powder and salt.

 In a large bowl, using a handheld electric mixer, beat the sugar with the eggs and vanilla extract at medium-high speed until smooth and thickened slightly, about 3 minutes.
 Add the butter and oil and beat until incorporated, scraping the bottom and side of the bowl.
 Add the dry ingredients and milk in 3 alternating batches, beating well between additions.
 Carefully pour the batter into the lined muffin tins, filling them about two-thirds full.

 Bake the cupcakes in the center of the oven for 20 to 23 minutes, until springy and a toothpick or cake tester inserted in the center comes out clean.
 Let the cupcakes cool slightly in the muffin tin, then transfer them to a wire rack to cool completely.

 The unfrosted cupcakes can be wrapped in plastic and stored at room temperature for up to 2 days or frozen for up to 1 month.
-The white buttercream frosting can be refrigerated in an airtight plastic container for up to 2 days.
+The chocolate frosting can be refrigerated in an airtight container for up to 3 days.
 Return to room temperature before using.

 Sign Up for Our Newsletter

 Keeping you in the know on all the latest & greatest food and travel news, and other special offers.